eerimoq/pictools/docs/index.rst

-.. pic32tools documentation master file, created by sphinx-quickstart on Sat Apr 25 11:54:09 2015.
+.. pictools documentation master file, created by sphinx-quickstart on Sat Apr 25 11:54:09 2015.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.